Atrapa los Millones

-Atrapa los Millones: La apuesta de tus sueños (English translation: Catch the Millions: The gamble of your dreams), formerly Atrapa los Millones: La apuesta de tu vida (English translation: Catch the Millions: The gamble of your life) was a Chilean game show which aired on Canal 13 in Chile.
-It was based on the UK series The Million Pound Drop.
-However, unlike the original UK version, it was not broadcast live, and there were several changes to the format.
+Atrapa los Millones: La apuesta de tus sueños (English translation: Catch the Millions: The gamble of your dreams), formerly Atrapa los Millones: La apuesta de tu vida (English translation: Catch the Millions: The gamble of your life) was a Chilean game show which aired on Canal 13.
+It was based on the original British format The Million Pound Drop.
+However, unlike the original British version, it was not broadcast live, and there were several changes to the format.
 The show premiered in March 2012, and was hosted by Don Francisco from seasons 1-3 until March 2015, when the 4th season premiered being hosted by Diana Bolocco.
 Additionally, Sergio Lagos hosted the last twelve episodes of that season, which Canal 13 decided not to air.

 Once the money is in place, the trap doors for the incorrect answers are opened, and the cash on them falls out of sight and is lost.
 The contestants then continue the game using the cash they had placed on the correct answer.
 They get to keep whatever money is left after the seventh question; if they lose everything before reaching this point, the game ends immediately and they leave with nothing.